 Ed Sheeran

-20. The only reliable pregnancy test until 1960’s was to take a female ________ and inject a woman’s urine in to it.
-If frog ovulates within 12 hours the woman is pregnant.
+20. The only reliable pregnancy test until the 1960s was to take a female ________ and inject a woman’s urine into it.
+If a frog ovulates within 12 hours the woman is pregnant.

 African clawed frog